 It is important to understand the root cause of your problem, not just address the symptoms.

-A post-natal MOT is something I think every woman should have following the birth of a child.
+A post-natal MOT is something she thinks every woman should have following the birth of a child.
 It can give insightful knowledge of what has happened to your body, and what needs to be done to improve it.

 The post-natal MOT